lwjglgamedev/zvk/bookcontents/chapter-07/chapter-07.md

 };
 ```

-This structure will hold later on the view matrix.
+This structure will later hold the view matrix.
 The parameters of the perspective matrix can be configured in the `cfg.toml` file, so we
 need to update the `Constants` struct:

 ```zig